Anchor text is an integral part of any SEO strategy.

 Anchor Text and Google SEO

-This is an excerpt from the original paper about the Google algorithm:
+This is an excerpt from the original paper about the original algorithm:

 Google employs a number of techniques to improve search quality including page rank, anchor text, and proximity information.

-If, for example, I wanted to include “meta tags” as the anchor in a link from this article, Google will be able to tell that the linked page is about meta tags.
+If, for example, I wanted to include “meta tags” as the anchor in a link from this article, Google will be able to tell that the linked page is about that subject.

-And, if other websites are linking with the same anchor, then Google will probably think that your page could potentially rank for “meta tags”.
+And, if other websites are linking with the same words, then Google will probably think that your page could potentially rank for “meta tags”.

 If you think about it, the chances are quite low that two or more websites would link to the same page with matching anchor text if the page is unrelated to the meta tags.